amei34/codepath-prework/README.md

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
 One challenge I encountered while creating this submission was bringing all the files together in this GitHub repository.

+One challenge I encountered while creating this submission was designing the guess function in the script.js file.
+While I have had experience coding in JavaScript, it has been a while since I have used it.
+As a result, I had trouble remembering the syntax, which made it difficult as I encountered a couple of errors while writing the function.
+To overcome this challenge, I looked at the other functions the tutorial provided to gain an understanding of the syntax (e.g. how the if-statements work, what did and did not need a semicolon, etc.).
+When I got to this step of the submission, I was also unsure of how I wanted the guess function to work.
+To overcome this challenge, I decided to pseudocode my thoughts before writing the function.
+I thought about the steps the function should take when a player pressed a button to guess, and I wrote those steps as comments.
+After that, I wrote the code around the comments to make sure I was following each step I had written.
+After I finished writing my attempt for the guess function, I looked at the example code that the tutorial provided to see how accurate mine was before making adjustments.

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)